0cwa/ZuhausProto/project-plan.md

             [FE] Checkbox for "Includes Dishwasher".
             [FE] Checkbox for "Includes Washer".
             [FE] Checkbox for "Includes Dryer".
+        [FE] Characteristic Worth Inputs:
+            [FE] Next to each apartment characteristic field (Sq.
+Meters, Num Windows, Window Dirs, Total Window Size, Num Bedrooms, Num Bathrooms, Dishwasher, Washer, Dryer), add a number input for "Worth to me".
+            [FE] Display helper text: "This amount will be deducted from your bid price for each apartment that doesn't meet this characteristic."
         [FE] Roommate Section:
             [FE] Checkbox "Allow roommates" (default checked).
             [FE] Conditional display logic: If "Allow roommates" is checked, show: